gu-yaowen/gu-yaowen/README.md

 ## Hi there 👋
-I'm **gu-yaowen/gu-yaowen**.
+I'm **Yaowen Gu**.
 I'm currently learning and conducting research on AI for drug discovery, including affinity prediction, drug repurposing, representation learning, and more.

 <!--
 ## Languages and Tools